California mass shooting: 6 dead, 12 injured in Sacramento

 “We’re asking for the public’s help in helping us to identify the suspects in this,” Lester said.
 Asked if authorities were searching for one or more than one suspects, Lester told reporters that she did not know.

-Councilmember Katie Valenzuela, who represents area where the shooting happened, said she’s fielded phone calls reporting many violent incidents in her district in the 15 months she’s been in office.
+Councilmember Katie Valenzuela, who represents the area where the shooting happened, said she’s fielded phone calls reporting many violent incidents in her district during her 15 months in office.

 Valenzuela cried at a news conference as she told reporters that the latest phone call woke her up at 2:30 a.m.
 Sunday with details about the latest tragedy.